 - GPU: NVIDIA RTX 2080 8G Max-Q

 - Screen: 17.3″ FHD, 144Hz 3ms

 - Storage: 512GB NVMe SSD

 MSI GS75 Stealth-093 Review

-The GS75 Stealth is a pretty awesome laptop all around, and is probably one of the best MSI laptops out there.
-One of the things that is most impressive here, is how they’ve managed to keep the laptop both thin and light, even though it’s packed to the brim with high-end hardware.
+The GS75 Stealth is a pretty awesome laptop all around and is probably one of the best MSI laptops out there.
+One of the things that are most impressive here, is how they’ve managed to keep the laptop both thin and light, even though it’s packed to the brim with high-end hardware.

 It also looks pretty snazzy but in a very minimalist way, with an all-black design with gold trimmings, including a smaller than usual MSI logo on the back.
 It’s also a much sturdier design than it’s 15-inch little brother, although that’s likely because it needs to support a much larger screen.